sebawita/articles/KinveyChat/chatbot challenges.md

 ### Natural Language Processing
 The chatbot can understand more than 72 languages and have a natural conversation with the user.
+With help of NLP now bots can extract every piece of information (entities values) from the utterances and fill the context with required values without the need to walk the user through every single step in hardly coded conversation flow.

 ### Acknowledgements
 Acknowledgments make it easy for your users to understand what the chatbot has recognized.